mybest

 Bean varietyArabica

-Starbucks' Veranda Blend is a medium roast made with 100 percent Arabica beans, promising aromas of toasted grain and baking chocolate.
-Drinking it black, this coffee has a sweet and tangy fruity flavor, like ripe cherries.
-There's also a hint of bitterness, creating a clean and enjoyable taste experience.
-The aroma is pleasant, with a gentle sweetness that may even have a calming effect.
+Starbucks' Veranda Blend, a medium roast coffee crafted from 100 percent Arabica beans, offers a promise of toasted grain and baking chocolate notes.
+When enjoyed without any additives, this coffee boasts a sweet, tangy, and fruity flavor reminiscent of ripe cherries, complemented by a subtle undercurrent of bitterness that contributes to a clean and enjoyable taste.
+The aroma is equally delightful, featuring a gentle sweetness that may even provide a soothing sensation.

 Content volume0.75 lb.